 OFO Field Trips in IBAs

-Of all the amazing OFO field trips in 2017, almost 40 of them will visit IBAs!
+Of all the amazing OFO field trips, almost 40 of them will visit IBAs!
 IBAs are Important Bird and Biodiversity Areas, and are designated for congregations of birds (more than 1% of their population) or species at risk (on the IUCN or COSEWIC lists).
-OFO will travel to around 20 IBAs in 2017 including Point Pelee, Long Point, Rondeau, Skunk’s Misery, Cabot Head and others in SW Ontario, a few Kingston area IBAs like Wolfe Island, Amherst Island and Napanee, the Leslie Street Spit IBA in Toronto, and as far north as the Moose River Estuary IBA near Moosonee.
+OFO will travel to around 20 IBAs including Point Pelee, Long Point, Rondeau, Skunk’s Misery, Cabot Head and others in SW Ontario, a few Kingston area IBAs like Wolfe Island, Amherst Island and Napanee, the Leslie Street Spit IBA in Toronto, and as far north as the Moose River Estuary IBA near Moosonee.
 These trips will let you explore marshes, lakes, rivers, forests, islands, and grasslands (Ontario IBAs are very diverse).

 Like many Bird Studies Canada programs, the IBA Program is volunteer-driven, and contributions from on-the-ground observers are essential to help strengthen our database.
 You can help keep our records as current as possible by simply submitting a checklist to eBird when you are birding in an IBA.
 If stopping at multiple locations consider using the IBA Protocol (but speak to the Ontario IBA Coordinator for more details first).
 By doing this, you are not only having an excellent time birding, but are playing a part in the conservation of birds and their habitat.
 If you are interested in further helping IBAs, there are numerous opportunities.
 Just contact the Ontario IBA Coordinator at email@example.com for more information.
 Happy birding!